Top 15 Best Right-Backs In The World

 Frimpong is a diminutive figure as right-backs go, but combines agility with explosive pace to make him a formidable presence both defensively and offensively.
 His dribbling skills allow him to navigate tight spaces, while his crossing ability frequently creates goal-scoring opportunities.
 Defensively, he is adept at tracking back and making crucial tackles, ensuring his team’s stability in defence.

 An impressive 24/25 season earned him a dream move to Liverpool.
-Injuries have kept him out of the team more than he would have expected, and he has not quite been able to kick on as expected.
+Injuries have kept him out of the team and he has not quite been able to kick on as expected.
 However, Frimpong’s talent is still undeniable and he remains one of the best right-backs in the world.

 Many would have been forgiven for assuming Reece James’ top flight career was over after a nightmare couple of years.
 The Chelsea captain was handed injury blow after injury blow, to the point it was hard to imagine him ever being back to his best.
 He has proved all of his doubters wrong this season.
 Chelsea may not be in the best of form in 2025/26, but James’ performances have given Chelsea fans plenty to look forward to regardless.